mcclatchy/docpub/docpub-planning-notes.md

 * COMPLETED: check user password on save in User admin, which would help fix issue above and make things better

 * COMPLETED: avoid need for second save on user edit page re: checking password bc it needs to save on FK'ed model first

+* COMPLETED: handle if someone creates a document with no credentials; right now it creates the obj, but then they couldn't update later bc of obj.created condition. so we need to either do: if no obj.link or obj.file, then...
+	* prevent save from initially firing
+	* change save_model method to only choose update method
+	* SOLUTION: if documentcloud_id, then update; otherwise, upload

+* COMPLETED: make sure Google oauth works with existing accounts that use the auth'ed domains
+	* it seemed to work locally, but not on prod